tes/bundle-version/README.md

 ```

-# Expects that you have supplied a build number in a runtime configuration file (added to the service docker file by Jenkins).
+It also expects that you have supplied a build number in a runtime configuration file (added to the service docker file by Jenkins).

 {
  'build':102